karimarous/Getting_started_with_Terraform_and_AWS/lab04/README.md

 ```

 # 5. Fix main.tf file
-5.1 Go to main.tf and overide the line "security_group2" with "security_group"
+5.1 Go to main.tf and replace "security_group2" with "security_group"

 5.2 Run the following command
 ```